 In a civil case, lawyers are allowed to make what type of extrajudicial statements?

-As long as it does not substantial likelihood of materially prejudicing the proceeding, a lawyer may state:
+As long as there is no substantial likelihood of materially prejudicing the proceeding, a lawyer may state:

 - The claim, offense or defense involved and, except when prohibited by law, the identity of the persons involved;